rjorton/minion_genotyper_recombination/README.md

     4	----------YRN	16	Recombinant
 ---

-File 2: _recomb_reads.txt - the read ID's that display signatures of recombination
+File 2: _recomb_reads.txt - the read ID's that display signatures of recombination.
+The fields are N (recombinant read number from 1 to N), GenoN (recombinant genotype number from 1 to N),
+Code (the recombinant genotype code),
+SeqName (the sequence/read name).
+The file is sorted so that the most abundant recombinant genotypes ae first in the file.

 ---
     N	GenoN	Code	SeqName